fleetdm/fleet/README.md

 ## Is it any good?
 Fleet is used in production by IT and security teams with thousands of laptops and servers.
-Many deployments support tens of thousands of hosts, and a few large organizations have 400,000+ hosts enrolled.
+Many deployments support tens of thousands of hosts, and a few large organizations manage deployments as large as 400,000+ hosts.